softwaresecured/blog-jsf/README.md

 JSF processes all the actions as POST requests.
 So all the `posting`tags like `h:commandLink` or `h:commandButton`should be placed inside a `h:form` element, that requires some extra work with CSS.
 That's why the links to delete a post are not so nicely aligned :).

+It seems like it is not possible to process several views in the same bean (controller) like Ruby on Rails does.
+That's why edit/update actions were extracted into a separate PostEditBean class.